aarong/feedme-server-core/README.md

   The server is not `started`.

+- `err.message === "TRANSPORT_ERROR: ..."`

+  The transport behaved unexpectedly.

 ### Objects

-Applications interact with clients using the following types of objects.
+Applications respond to client messages using the following types of objects.

-Put in each section: When the server transitions to `stopping`, any outstanding `HandshakeResponse`, `ActionResponse`, `FeedOpenResponse`, and `FeedCloseResponse` objects are neutralized.
-Their `success()` and `failure()` methods will run successfully but will do nothing.
-If the server had previously emitted `handshake`, `action`, `feedOpen`, or `feedClose` events associated with the client, then the response objects passed with those events are neutralized that `success()` and `failure()` calls succeed but do nothing.

 #### Handshake Objects

-When the `handshake` event is fired, listeners receive two parameters: a `HandshakeRequest` object and a `HandshakeResponse` object.
+When the `handshake` event is fired, listeners are passed two arguments: a `HandshakeRequest` object and a `HandshakeResponse` object.

 ##### HandshakeRequest

-`HandshakeRequest` objects have the following properties:
+`HandshakeRequest` objects (`hreq`) have the following properties:

-- `handshakeRequest.clientId` (string) is the Feedme client identifier that the library has assigned to the client.
-The identifier is shared with the client, as per the Feedme specification.
+- `hreq.clientId` (string) is the identifier that the library has assigned to the client.
+The identifier is shared with the client.

 ##### HandshakeResponse

-`HandshakeResponse` objects have the following methods:
+`HandshakeResponse` objects (`hres`) have the following methods:

-- `handshakeResponse.success()`
+- `hres.success()`

   Returns a `HandshakeResponse` message to the client indicating success.
 The server will begin to accept `Action`, `FeedOpen`, and `FeedClose` messages from the client.

+  If the client has disconnected or the server has stopped, then the method will do nothing but will return successfully.

   Errors thrown:

   - `err.message === "ALREADY_RESPONDED: ..."`

-    There has already been a call to `handshakeResponse.success()`.
+    There has already been a call to `hres.success()`.

 #### Action Objects

-When the `action` event is fired, listeners receive two parameters: an `ActionRequest` object and an `ActionResponse` object.
+When the `action` event is fired, listeners are passed two arguments: an `ActionRequest` object and an `ActionResponse` object.

 ##### ActionRequest

-`ActionRequest` objects have the following properties:
+`ActionRequest` objects (`areq`) have the following properties:

-- `actionRequest.clientId` (string) is the Feedme client identifier that the library has assigned to the client.
+- `areq.clientId` (string) is the identifier that the library assigned to the client.

-- `actionRequest.actionName` (string) is the name of the action being invoked.
+- `areq.actionName` (string) is the name of the action being invoked.

-- `actionRequest.actionArgs` (object) contains arguments for the invokation.
+- `areq.actionArgs` (Object) contains arguments for the invocation.

 ##### ActionResponse

-`ActionResponse` objects have the following methods:
+`ActionResponse` objects (`ares`) have the following methods:

-- `actionResponse.success(actionData)`
+- `ares.success(actionData)`

   Returns an `ActionResponse` message to the client indicating success.